 About five years ago when my kids were 8, 10, and 11 years old, they played football in our front yard with friends.
 Their field was about 25 yards long by 15 yards wide with our house as one sideline and a sidewalk on the other.
 Not ideal for most, but perfect for them.
 After playing night after night, our yard was riddled with yard scars.

 As parents, we all know time passes quickly as our children grow up, so one would think to witness my kids playing hard, having a blast with friends, and problem-solving for hours would be calming and joyful.
 However, at the time, I was completely stressed out about our lawn’s appearance.
-Every bare spot worn out by dives and sprints were all I could see.
+Every bare spot worn out by dives and sprints was all I could see.

-I slowly felt myself evolve into cranky, old Mr. Shannon from my hometown.
+I slowly felt myself evolve into the cranky, old Mr. Shannon from my hometown.
 This was a neighbor who took pride in his yard.
 Every week, he manicured his baseball field size lawn as if prepping for the Masters.
-But instead of golfers showing up, my friends and I did, merely to retrieve a few hundred stray passes that flew over his fence.
+But instead of golfers showing up my friends and I did, merely to retrieve a few hundred stray passes that flew over his fence.

 Back in the ’70s, the quality of your lawn defined your character as a homeowner and emphasized you were a good neighbor.
 Mr. Shannon was no exception.
 He would chase us off his yard as soon as our Pro-Keds broke a blade of his grass.
 So, using Mr. Shannon as a reference point for yard maintenance, I come by the stress honestly.